ElixirFocus/brick_house/content/posts/ecto-schemaless-changesets/index.md

 $ mix phx.gen.html Blog Post posts body:string word_count:integer
 ```

 And then over time the `Post` schema grows.
 Different web forms are needed and so multiple `changeset` functions are added for the diverging user tasks.
+You might even start adding `virtual` fields to schemas just to handle web form needs.

 It gets to a point where no one wants to edit or refactor the schema since it has grown too large and complex.